pfultz2/ZLang/README.md

 ZLang
 =====

-A plugin framework for preprocessor DSLs in C/C++.
+A plugin framework for namespace macros in C/C++.

 Synopsis
 --------